 Yes, definitely!
 If not available, please attach a file showing how many “study hours” a course had and state the highest grade and the lowest passing grade.

 All your grades are taken into account since your final grade will be used for the conversion into the German grading scheme.

 No, there is no age limitation for applicants.
 Age is not relevant for the selection process.

 Yes, please do so!

 No, unfortunately not.
 You have to either submit a preliminary transcript (a PDF version of your transcript is sufficient) or the final transcript.

-Your grades will be converted to the German grading system based on the modified Bavarian equation.
-Therefore, you have to submit the grading scheme of your university as well.
+Your grades will be converted to the German grading system based on the modified Bavarian formula.
+Therefore, you have to submit the grading scheme of your university.

 No. Please do not submit recommendation letters.
 They will not be taken into account.

 Please include the transcript from your undergraduate qualifying degree (e.g. Bachelor of Science).
 If you have further relevant qualifications, please also include these.

 Yes, please also submit the verification by the Academic Evaluation Center (APS).